openshift/training/beta-3-setup.md

 httpd.
 So we'll add on a service and route for web access.

     osc create -f wordpress-addition.json

+**Note:** If you're not using the `example.com` domain, you'll have to edit this route to match your domain.

 ### Test Your Application
 You should be able to visit: